iTwin/itwinjs-core/common/api/core-frontend.api.md

 import { Hilite } from '@itwin/core-common';
 import * as https from 'https';
 import { HttpStatus } from '@itwin/core-bentley';
-import { HydrateViewStateRequestProps } from '@itwin/core-common';
-import { HydrateViewStateResponseProps } from '@itwin/core-common';
 import { Id64 } from '@itwin/core-bentley';
 import { Id64Arg } from '@itwin/core-bentley';
 import { Id64Array } from '@itwin/core-bentley';